 An IoT gateway, serving as a mediator or bridge, is a physical device or virtual platform that connects IoT devices, sensors, actuators, and the cloud.
 The term “gateway” is pretty self-explanatory, and it functions as a security checkpoint to handle the inbound and outbound traffic, thereby ensuring reliable and efficient communication between IoT devices and the outside world.

 All data and information streaming between the IoT devices and the cloud passes through the IoT gateway devices, with data flowing primarily towards the cloud but can also be back and forth in cases where actuation is required.
 That is, all data from IoT devices is aggregated, processed, and filtered through gateways before being sent to the cloud.
-Similarly, when the IoT gateway receives information or instruction from the external cloud, they are then transferred to the device.
+Similarly, when the IoT gateway receives information or instructions from the external cloud, they are then transferred to the device.

 Overview of the IoT gateway market

-The IoT gateway is one of the most promising industries these years as IoT technology marching forward.
+The IoT gateway is one of the most promising industries these years as IoT technology marches forward.
 With a CAGR of 13.5%, the global IoT gateway market is estimated to witness tremendous growth from a value of USD 1163.2 million in 2020 to USD 2478.6 million by 2026.
 An interesting phenomenon is that edge deployment will become a new competitive feature for IoT gateway vendors as it plays an important role in integrating the IoT devices and cloud platforms, as well as overcoming the challenges of internet connectivity between these devices.

 How does an IoT gateway device work

 IoT gateways are intended to simplify the communications and management of IoT devices.
-While traditional IoT gateways perform several critical functions including device connectivity, data filtering, protocol translation, data management, security, and updating.
+While traditional IoT gateways perform several critical functions including device connectivity, data filtering, protocol translation, data management, security, and updates.
 Advanced IoT gateways are capable of performing complex edge computing, which can have a big impact on reducing response time and network transmission costs.

 If you imagine an IoT ecosystem, a gateway sits right between different types of IoT devices, facilitating their communication with the central data system or even the cloud.